 - Having frequent ear infections.
 The inflammatory responses that accompany ear infections may somehow impact cellular changes that prompt cancer.

 - Being older.
 Certain types of ear cancer are more common in older individuals.
-In one study, data suggested that squamous cell carcinoma of the temporal bone is most common in the seventh decade of life.
+In , data suggested that squamous cell carcinoma of the temporal bone is most common in the seventh decade of life.

 If you have any suspicious growths on the outside of your ear or in your middle ear, your doctor can remove some of the tissue and send it to a lab to check for cancer cells.